BlinovaAlexa/The_Compliance_Registry_Documentation/Linked.md

 ![Unlink](/images/mynetwork4.jpg)

+Own documents cannot be unlinked.
+If a document is unlinked from the Lined page, the document disappears from that page.

 When the user uploads and publishes a new document, the document is automatically included in the company network.
 In some cases, the user uploads the documents by request for another companies.
 It does not mean that it must be a part of the own risk network.
 So, now the user can remove own documents from own network.

 ## View Linked Company